Kurtosis

 Equation 8

-Kurtosis is dimensionless.
-For a random variable with normal distribution, the kurtosis value is 3.
-For example, the turbulent pressure signal in Figure 3.3 has a kurtosis value of 2.6, which is near the expected value.
-Some computer programs calculate the excess kurtosis value as k – 3.
-The value of the excess kurtosis for a normal distribution is zero.
+Kurtosis is dimensionless, meaning it has not units.
+For a random variable with normal (Gaussian) distribution, k = 3.
+For example, the turbulent pressure signal in Figure 3.3 has a value of k = 2.6, which is near the expected value.

 Probability Distribution